Louibens/PP5-Avenue_Louise/README.md

 [View the live project here](https://avenue-louise-d68884ca43c9.herokuapp.com/)

-Avenue Louise is a B2C e-commerce application which sells textile arts and offers workshops with a strong empahsise on sustainability and our impact on the world around us.
+Avenue Louise is a B2C e-commerce application which sells textile arts and offers workshops with a strong emphasise on sustainability and our impact on the world around us.
 Avenue Louise is a small Irish business that cares about the materials that go into the products and strives to ensure a zero waste practise.
 Visitors to the Avenue Louise website will be interested to see the hand-crafted products and the workshops that we offer.
 Users can view, search and filter the products on offer, add products to their shopping cart and purchase through a secure single payment.
 Users can view the workshops on offer and complete a form to make further enquiries.
 They can find out more about the business on the About Us page or get in touch using the Contact form.